-There is typically a sense of dread when you notice something isn’t quite right with your furnace.
+There is always a sense of anxiety when you realize something isn’t quite right with your furnace.
 You’re resting at home and you hear your furnace is endlessly kicking in and shutting off.
-However, before you panic, there are some things you can check when you realize your furnace seems to be shutting off a lot more than it should be.
+However, before you panic, there are a few things you can check when you realize your furnace seems to be shutting off a lot more than it should be.

-- Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but air filters also support keeping your system clean.
-Your first step when you recognize an issue with your system should be checking your air filter to see if it needs to be replaced.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but air filters also work to keep your system clean.
+Your first step when you notice a problem with your system should be checking your air filter to see if it needs to be replaced.
 If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.

 - Look at your thermostat—For many of us, we may have set our thermostats months ago and forgot about it, particularly when using a smart or programmable thermostat.
-Check your thermostat to see if anything unfamiliar is taking place or if it might need new batteries.
+Examine your thermostat to see if anything unfamiliar is taking place or if it could need new batteries.
 The location of your thermostat could make a difference, as well.
-If it’s located in a place that’s often hotter than the rest of your house, such as in direct sunlight or close to another heat source, it could be wrongly assuming your home has met the desired temperature.
+If it’s located in a place that’s typically hotter than the rest of your home, such as in direct sunlight or close to another heat source, it could be wrongly assuming your home has met the desired temperature.

-While you can certainly check for some of these issues on your own, if issues still persist after these checks, it might be time to call in the experts.
-When your furnace is consistently turning off, it can end up forcing unnecessary work and stress on your system that could cause more pricey repairs or even a replacement.
+While you can review these issues on your own, if issues still persist after these checks, it might be time to call in the professionals.
+When your furnace is consistently turning off, it can end up forcing unnecessary work and stress on your system that could lead to more pricey repairs or even a replacement.

-Our experts are willing to help you evaluate the situation and find the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
-If you have questions, give us a call at 925-384-1303 or check out our online scheduler to conveniently request an appointment.
+Our experts are willing to help you assess the situation and identify the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
+If you have questions, give us a call at 925-384-1303 or visit our online scheduler to conveniently request an appointment.